tariqajyusuf/fidesdocs/pages/fides/installation/quickstart.md

 # Get Started with Fides

-<Callout emoji="ⓘ">This guide is designed to get you started with Fides quickly and with minimal effort.
+<Callout emoji="ⓘ">This guide is designed to get you started with Fides in as few steps as possible.
 Want to learn about configuration in-depth?
 Check out our [advanced setup](./advanced) and [deployment](../deployment) guides!</Callout>

 ## Minimum requirements
 See the the [project requirements](../installation/requirements) to get started.